keryhp/order-management/README.md

 ![Alt text](/images/CCIntHighLevelDesign.png?raw=true "Order Management AWS Infrastructure")

+This design considers single region multi-AZ setup.
+To serve requests across the globe under < 5ms we can provision multi-region multi-AZ model supported by Network Load Balancer.

 1. On Premise applications can push in order file(s) using S3 API into specific raw S3 Bucket via S3 Interface Endpoint.
 An alternative is Direct Connect.
 Using specific IAM roles and STS tokens we can secure the on premise interactions with the S3 (and other required services in general).
 This also helps with online load of Orders to S3 and eventually load these orders into Order Management Application.
 2. Using Private Link we can provision the S3 interface Endpoint to facilitate on premises interaction with S3 buckets.
 3. We can define and use KMS keys to encrypt data onto S3 and across other AWS services.
 The KMS keys aLong with S3 bucket policies help us secure the data in transit and at rest.